 Want to get out of debt?
 Is debt holding you back from doing the things you want to do like travel or start a new business?

-If you are in a similar situation as I was, this plan may help you too.
+If you are in a similar situation as I was, this plan may help you to pay off debt and start living your dream life.

 1. Write a budget you can stick to